 Parking for a big event —any big event — is a drag.
 But when people are dressed to the nines for your wedding, poorly-planned parking is a grade-A hassle.
 Make sure your guests don’t show up with a frown from waiting in line to park or parking blocks away from your venue and having to double-time it just to make your vows.
 Make sure parking is solid, and hire a small army of valets if you need to.

 Nobody wants wedding crashers or TMZ-like paparazzi at their wedding.
 Or people off the street who stumble into your ceremony after a few cocktails and ask where the bartender is.
 Make sure your venue has security if you need it.
 It may seem uptight or unnecessary — until you need it.

-Do you have any additional considerations you’d like to share when it comes to choosing wedding venues?
-Give us the low down on your wedding venue ideas in the comments.
+Do you have any additional considerations you’d like to share when it comes to how to pick a wedding venue?
+Give us the low down on your wedding venue planning ideas in the comments.